Rich Russians spend big on luxury to stop savings melting away

 "If the rouble loses half of its value, our costs remain euro costs, we cannot lose money on what we sell, so will have to adapt the prices," he said.

-Whatever sales bump they experience, luxury watch and jewellery-makers may soon have difficulty restocking stores.
+Whatever sales bump they experience, luxury watch and jewelry-makers may soon have difficulty restocking stores.
 Moscow closed its airspace to European Union countries, and the continent's biggest logistics firms have halted shipments to Russia.
+Burberry Group said it has halted all shipments to Russia until further notice amid operational challenges.

 Follow The Straits Times' live coverage on the Ukraine crisis here.